 To understand Revelation it is helpful to think of this writing as first and foremost a book of symbols.
-For example, we see the victorious Christ, riding on a horse (19:11-16).
-He wields a sword with which he smites the nations.
-That picture is symbolic of an event and divine power — the return of the Messiah, who destroys the forces of evil.
+For example, we see the victorious Christ, riding on a horse (Revelation 19:11-16).
+He smites the nations with a sword.
+But what good is a sword in an age of nuclear weapons?
+Does Christ need a physical weapon at all?
+The sword is a picture, a symbol, of an event and divine power — the return of the Messiah, who destroys the forces of evil.

 Contrast of good and evil

 Revelation’s symbols are often juxtaposed one against another.
 This use of comparison and contrast is seen throughout the book.
 In the middle chapters of Revelation, Satan’s forces — the beast and false prophet — are pitted against God’s earthly representative, the church.
 The book describes two ages of human existence, each contrary to the other.
 Satan, the dragon, the adversary of God, dominates this present world.
 Jesus Christ, the Lamb of God, rules a world of peace, popularly known as the millennium.

 Revelation portrays and compares two opposing ways of life.
 Two symbols embody these conflicting lifestyles.
 A harlot pictures the deceived group, deluded by what’s called her “spiritual fornication.”
 This refers to her illicit spiritual liaisons with political rulers.
 Another group of people follows the Lamb, who is Jesus.
 These are called the spiritually pure Bride of Christ.

 The image of an enormous city — Babylon the Great — stands for the corrupt system that seduces the world.
 Revelation contrasts this wicked city with the purity and perfection of the New Jerusalem.
 Ultimately, the latter stands for the ideal and eternal congregation of those who are faithful to Christ.